docudevs/docs/docs/reference/error-codes.md

 ## Job Status Errors

-Jobs can have error states in their status:
+Jobs can have error states in their status, separate from HTTP errors.

 ```json
 {